Clifmak/Clifmak.github.io/_posts/2018-02-04-baddesignexample.md

 ## Sawyer Library's Floor Level Sockets

 I was walking in Williams College's Sawyer library, contemplating good and bad designs, when I accidentally stepped on the cover of one of the library's  floor level socket cover's, and almost lost my balance.
 I have long disliked the library's floor level sockets because they were not designed for use in a public space like library.
 College students and faculty use the sockets to charge their devices.
+The floor level sockets are communal devices, but they were poorly designed because of the following reasons :

+1. The interface is not friendly for a first-time users.
+Is an ethernet port, an electrical outlet or a tunnel to Hogwarts inside the compartment ?

+2. There are no directions indicating that there are sockets in the floor level compartments.

+3. The floor level socket's cover is clunky and difficult to open.
+It can be harzadous when it is open because it extends above ground level, and students can trip over the cover.

+4. Library users have to kneel or crouch to connect their devices to the socket.
+The sockets are about 10 cm deep with the compartments.